-Among them will be mission commander Mark Kelly's wife, Arizona Rep. Gabrielle Giffords — recovering after being gravely wounded in a shooting rampage in Tucson earlier this year.
+Among them was mission commander Mark Kelly's wife, Arizona Rep. Gabrielle Giffords, who is recovering after being gravely wounded in a shooting rampage in Tucson earlier this year.

-Kelly and his five crewmates waved, gave a thumbs-up and shook their fists in the air as they headed to the launch pad in the pre-dawn hours.
+Kelly and his five crewmates had waved, gave a thumbs-up and shook their fists in the air as they headed to the launchpad in the predawn hours before their 16-day mission.

 Pilot Gregory Johnson said in his own Twitter update: "I am really excited and charged up for this mission!
 Slept great."

-Giffords, who flew in Sunday from Houston, where she's undergoing rehabilitation for a gunshot wound to the head, will be among 45,000 guests were expected to watch the liftoff at the launch site.
+Giffords, who flew in Sunday from Houston, where she's undergoing rehabilitation for a gunshot wound to the head, was among 45,000 guests expected to watch the liftoff at the launch site.
 An additional 500,000 spectators were likely to jam area roads and towns to send off Endeavour and her crew.

 $2 Billion Alpha Magnetic Spectrometer

-The shuttle's liftoff will also be watched by more than the usual number of physicists.
-That's because Endeavour will be carrying up a $2 billion particle physics detector known as the Alpha Magnetic Spectrometer.
+The shuttle's liftoff was also likely to be watched by more than the usual number of physicists.
+That's because Endeavour is carrying up a $2 billion particle physics detector known as the Alpha Magnetic Spectrometer.

 The AMS will be mounted onto the International Space Station, where it will collect cosmic rays — charged particles that zoom through space — for a decade.